- Colorectal cancer is preventable.

 Colorectal cancer is the second deadliest cancer in United States1 and impacts communities throughout Virginia.
 Colorectal cancer usually begins as a non-cancerous polyp on the inner lining of the colon, some polyps become cancerous while others do not.2 Screening may help detect and remove polyps before they become cancerous.
 Although screening is an effective means of removing precancerous polyps, nearly 1 in 3 Americans meeting screening recommendation guidelines do not utilize these services.3 In addition to screening, lifestyle modifications such as increased physical activity and improved dietary habits may help prevent colorectal cancer from developing.4

-Increased screening rates and lifestyle modifications are essential to reducing the public health burden of colorectal cancer.
+Increased screening rates and having healthy lifestyles are essential to reducing the public health burden of colorectal cancer.
 Virginia Cooperative Extension is in an ideal position to be a key player in this effort.
-To this end, Extension has recently pledged to join more than 750 national organizations in an initiative to increase colorectal cancer screening rates to 80% by 2018.
+To this end, Extension has joined the national effort to increase colorectal cancer screening rates to 80% in every community.
+Extension Agents are increasing awareness of colorectal cancer, promoting colorectal cancer screening, and encouraging lifestyles that reduce cancer risk by conducting the Colon Cancer Free Zone program in worksites in their service communities.

 - All VCE employees will know how colorectal cancer screening saves lives.